DChen2024/pymath/README.md

 ## Overview

-This project implements some basic math functions not part of the Python standard library.
+This extension module implements some basic math utility functions not part of the Python standard library.

 Made this to become more familiar with GitHub.
-And with creating a C extension for Python.
+And with creating an extension module for Python in C.

 Intended to be a fun pet project. :sweat_smile:

+## Requirements

+Building PyMath requires the following installed software:

+- Python 3.6 or higher
+- C compiler that supports at least C99

 ## Installation

-Building MathPy requires the following installed software:

-- Python 3.9 or newer
-- C compiler that supports at least C99

-To install MathPy, clone the repository and run:
+To install PyMath, clone the repository and run:

 ```
 pip install .